TanyaJazzTeam/21_2_04_Pub/FilePicture.md

 Dillinger is a cloud-enabled, mobile-ready, offline-storage, AngularJS powered HTML5 Markdown editor.

-  - Type some Markdown on the left
+  - Type some Markdown on the left ол
   - See HTML in the right
   - Magic